MilanObrenovic/docker/README.md

 - Let's define a file that will enable us to start both MongoDB instance and MongoExpress, and have them talk to each other.

 1. Create a [docker-compose.yml](docker-compose/docker-compose.yml) file, it must be named exactly like that.

+## 11.4.
+Docker Network

+- In order for communication to happen between `mongo` and `mongo-express` containers, we need to add them to the same network within Docker Compose yaml file.

+1. In [docker-compose.yml](docker-compose/docker-compose.yml) define `networks` and apply it to both containers.